 Endless job applications and interview callbacks may seem like the gatekeepers of employment, but that’s not necessarily the case.
 Entrepreneurship is an option that many people pursue, especially in our expanding freelance and small-business economy.
 There are pros and cons to working for yourself, and each new venture comes with its own set of challenges.
-Below, we’ll explore the qualities of a good business idea, how to create your own job, and the pros and cons of being your own boss.
+Below, we’ll explore the qualities of a good business idea, how to generate great business ideas, and the pros and cons of being your own boss.

 There’s no limit to what kind of business you can build for yourself.
 While the specifics will vary, there are a few consistent key elements to all successful businesses.